 Eli Dicker, Chief Tax Counsel for the Tax Executives Institute, said the process itself will be complicated.
 “Congress and the administration need to commit to – and put in place – an open and transparent process to develop the legislation.
 Taxpayers recognize the road to tax reform will not be easy, simple, or straightforward.”

-Tom Herman, Michelle Hirsch and Maureen Mackey contributed reporting to this article.
+Tom Herman contributed reporting to this story.

 Time to End Wasteful Corporate Tax (Budget & Tax News)

 Would Ending Corporate Tax Breaks Make a Dent in the Deficit (Miami Herald)